Databases by Topic:

 The Max Planck Encyclopedia of Public International Law (MPEPIL) is a comprehensive online resource containing over 1600 peer-reviewed articles on every aspect of public international law.
 It has been re-designed to improve the look and feel of the site, and the search functionality.
 New updates and articles will be added in August.
 Written and edited by an incomparable team of over 800 scholars and practitioners, published in partnership with the Max Planck Institute for Comparative Public Law and International Law, and updated throughout the year, this major reference work is essential for anyone researching or teaching international law.

-Provides access to every treaty and every international agreement entered into by any member of the United Nations plus a wealth of other UN related material.
+This collection provides access to every treaty and every international agreement entered into by any member of the United Nations as well as a wealth of other UN related material.

 CALI: CALI is an online study platform for legal materials.
 It contains instruction modules, recorded lectures and quizzes.
 CALI is a good resource for exam study and extra practice outside of class.
 In order to register: (1) Go to www.cali.org , (2) click “Create new account” , (3) register using the St/ Mary’s University registration code.
-To get the registration code, visit this website, or email Wilhelmina Randtke at email@example.com and ask for the CALI code.
+To get the registration code, visit this website, or ask for the CALI code at the circulation desk.
 Note: You will need an email address to register.
 As of Fall 2012, this cannot be a hotmail account.
 If your primary email address is hotmail, consider using your St. Mary’s email address to register.

-Exam Bank: The law library’s circulation desk has a PDF collection of past exams from the law school, supplied by the professors.
-These are available in electronic format, and are searchable by professor or class.
+Exam Bank: The law library’s circulation desk has a collection of past exams from the law school, supplied by the professors.
+These are available in electronic format and are searchable by professor or course.

 Internet catalog of the collections of libraries around the world, including St. Mary’s.